shreyarathod/ISL-model/README.md

-# Indian Sign Language Interpretation Convolutional Neural Network Model
+# Indian Sign Language Interpretation CNN Model

-## Brief Description

 This project is a convolutional neural network (CNN) model designed for interpreting Indian Sign Language (ISL).
 The model takes images of a hand as input, analyzes the image, performs feature extraction, and eventually outputs the letter or number the sign stands for.